-If Michelle wants to complete Glendale Community College’s nursing program, she cannot take more than half of her courses at other California community colleges.
-Michelle and her peers find this restriction particularly frustrating because the colleges are all part of the same system and course work should therefore be compatible and equitable.
+In order to complete her nursing program at GCC, she could not take more than half of her courses at other California community colleges.
+Michelle and her peers found this restriction particularly frustrating because the colleges are all part of the same system and coursework should, therefore, be compatible and equitable.

 As an example, one of Michelle’s friends was assessed at the level of Math 101.
 After trying unsuccessfully for two semesters to enroll—that’s one full academic year—her friend opted to take two equivalent but slower paced classes, Math 101A and Math 101B, over the course of two semesters rather than wait another year.

 For working students, scheduling is another major obstacle to completing needed classes.
 Class times can often conflict with work schedules.
-“Many students can’t believe I carried 14 units a semester,” Michelle said.
-She is fortunate because she does not have to work while attending school.
-Her sister generously supports her through this transition, so she has the flexibility to take classes offered at odd times, classes that would be incompatible for someone with a part-time job.
-Last semester, she was on a dawn-to-dusk schedule, with classes starting as early as 8:30 a.m. and ending as late as 10:30 p.m., with one- to two-hour breaks in between.
-Michelle observes that it is hard for a student to work and go to school: “How many jobs can one get where you can say ‘I can come in for two hours in the morning, and two hours at night?'”
+“Many students couldn’t believe I carried 14 units a semester,” Michelle said.
+She was fortunate because she did not have to work while attending school.
+Her sister generously supported her through this transition, so she had the flexibility to take classes offered at odd times and classes that would be incompatible for someone with a part-time job.
+She was once even on a dawn-to-dusk schedule, with classes starting as early as 8:30 a.m. and ending as late as 10:30 p.m., with one- to two-hour breaks in between.
+Michelle observed that it is hard for a student to work and go to school: “How many jobs can one get where you can say ‘I can come in for two hours in the morning, and two hours at night?'”

 One of Michelle’s chief concerns is the high ancillary cost of attending community college.

-In the two semesters Michelle has been a student at GCC, she has seen two fee increases.
-“Our tuition has gone up.
-Our parking has gone up.
-Even things like our I.D. cards have gone up,” said Michelle.
+In the two semesters Michelle had been a student at GCC, she saw two fee increases.
+“Our tuition went up.
+Our parking increased.
+Even things like our I.D. cards went up,” said Michelle.
 The costs add up.
-She had planned to take classes year round during the summer and winter intercessions.
+She had planned to take classes year round during the summer and winter intersessions.
 Yet, this was not to be because the core courses for summer filled before Michelle could enroll.
-In the meantime, Michelle is seeking work for the summer.
-She hopes to remain on track and finish the nursing prerequisites in a year’s time.
+Michelle, meanwhile, worked over summers, hoping to remain on track and finish her program prerequisites.